 Our personal favorites are the family run Highland Whisky Shop (where they also do tastings), the Isle of Skye Candle Company (with signature scents, like Bog Myrtle with Fresh Mint) and The Merchant (one of the best antique shops in Inverness, Scotland).

-Travel Tip: Inverness is also a great place to go shopping for outdoor apparel – as several shops carry specialized gear for hiking and biking in the Highlands.
+Active Travel Tip: Inverness is also a great place to go shopping for outdoor apparel.
+Several stores carry specialized gear for hiking and biking in the Highlands.

 #27 Dive in for a Swim at the Inverness Leisure Center

 After checking off your list of Inverness things to see, spend some time kicking back and relaxing at the Inverness Leisure Center.
-Complete with a wave pool and spa, the Inverness Leisure Center is a great place to stretch out or soak after a long day of active adventures.
+Complete with a wave pool and spa, it’s a great place to stretch out or soak after a long day of active adventures.

-Travel Tip: Spending time at the Leisure Center is one of the top things to do for families visiting Inverness but check the schedule to make sure the water activities are open.
+Top Tip: Spending time at the Leisure Center is one of the top things to do for families visiting Inverness.
+Be sure to check the schedule to make sure the water activities are open.

 #28 Trace Your Scottish Roots at the Highland Archive Center

-Travel Tip: It is best to contact the center in advance so ensure they will have the type of documents you are searching for.
-Visitors can also book a timeslot in the Family History Room in advance online.
+Pro Tip: It is best to contact the center in advance to ensure they have the type of documents you are searching for.
+Visitors can also book a timeslot in the Family History Room online.

 Things To Do Inverness Region

 We have outlined what to see in Inverness City Center, but there are heaps of things to do near Inverness, Scotland, too!
-Travelers staying in Inverness for a few days can explore on their own or join one of the Inverness, Scotland tours to the region’s best sights.
+Those staying for a few days can explore on their own or join one of the Inverness, Highlands tours to the region’s best sights.

 #29 Search for Hairy Highland Coos